harpur/PlayData/GenomeChecks/README.md

 NM_001011601.1	NW_023548001.1	78.929	878	166	12	432	1295	1006	134	1.84e-162	579
 NM_001011601.1	NW_023548001.1	79.503	805	137	16	26	819	1800	1013	5.20e-153	547
 ```

+I extract some of the results below.
+I also compared MRJP3 peptid to Bat peptide (see mrjp3prot.fas).
+They are a perfect match except for the lack of the C-terminal highly-repetitive end.